documentcloud/underscore-contrib/docs/underscore.array.builders.js.md

     //=> ['tall', 'tall', 'medium', 'medium', 'short', 'short']
 ```

 You can provide a third argument to `_.collate` to influence how array elements are evaluated while sorting.
+This argument will be passed through `_.iteratee()` in order to obtain a function that returns the sorting value.

-If the third argument is a string, `_.collate` will look for a property with that name on each array element, and that value will be used for sorting.
+For example, if the third argument is a string, `_.collate` will look for a property with that name on each array element, and that value will be used for sorting.

 Signature: `_collate(toSort:array, customOrder:array, sortKey:string)`